notsomeguygaming/foundryvttmods/notsomeguyFoundrySettings.md

 - `double right click` targets a hostile token
 - drag a token onto another character sheet to perform a `polymorph`, use `restore transformation` at top of character sheet to revert
 - on `actors` button, create a token type `group` and add tokens to see `total hp` of tokens, set `permissions` so all can see. inventory is `copy` based
+- scalegrid
+    - quick and dirty grid fix
+    - open scene grid config tool (L) and set scale to 2
+    - set opacity of grid to 0 so we can see the map grid
+    - zoom in on the center of the map
+    - use the grid scaler tool 3x3 to get a portion
+    - use the ruler buttons and click the _ left , | top of one of the grid tiles
+    - grid opacity 1, don't turn opacity 1 before the rulers or you won't be able to click the map
+    - if the map is too big the alignment will always be slightly off
 ## `quick mod hotkey controls`
 - [jump to nav](#navigation)
 - aedifs-tactical-grid